NLnetLabs/rotonda-doc/manual/source/quicktour/00_running_rotonda.rst

 So, let’s invoke the binary directly.
-By default the binary will run as daemon in the foreground, i.e. it will not exit unless you explicit kill by sending a KILLSIG signal, normally invoked by issuing a ``ctrl-C`` in the shell instance that is running it.
+By default the binary will run as daemon in the foreground, i.e. it will not exit unless you explicit kill by sending a SIGINT signal, normally invoked by issuing a ``ctrl-C`` in the shell instance that is running it.
 Let’s try:

 .. code-block:: text